yester31/TensorRT_ONNX/README.md

 # TensorRT_ONNX

+## to do
+- compare the trt model using onnx and the trt model with trt api
+- DLA option check
+- code refactoring

 ### 0. Introduction
 - Goal : Convert pytorch model to TensorRT int8 model using by ONNX for use in C++ code.
 - Process : Pytorch model(python)->ONNX->TensorRT Model(C++)->TensorRT INT8 Model(C++)